aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_DEV_GUIDE.md

 3. To quickly discover and display the failed rules execute the following command:
     ```
     bin/cfn-guard test -d ./rules/ | grep "FAIL Rules:" -B 2 -A 1
     ```
+4. To identify rules that have an error processing run the following command:
+    ```
+    bin/cfn-guard test -d ./rules/ | grep "Error processing" -B 2 -A 2
+    ```